Heatblur-Simulations/f-4e-manual/src/stores/guns.md

-Of note is the Auto Clear function; the cannon will fire approximately between 5 and 11 rounds from the point the pilot has released the trigger to clear all bolt actions in the cannon; this spindown takes approximately one second, and the gun cannot be fired again during this operation.
+Of note is the Auto Clear function; the cannon will fire approximately between 5 and 11 rounds from the point the pilot has released the trigger to clear all bolt actions in the cannon; this spin-down takes approximately one second, and the gun cannot be fired again during this operation.
 While the Pedestal panel carries the Auto Clear switch, this switch does not have any control over the internal M61A1 cannon, and can only deactivate round clearance for podded